-The Quench Launcher
+THE Quench Launcher

-The quench launcher is designed to turn off or quench as the launch package approaches the center.
+Our patent pending quench motor design turns off or quenches as the launch package approaches the center.
 Importantly, it is a non-contact design, with a central carrier sleeve (acting as the armature) supported magnetically.
-The drive coils (acting as the stator) are located along the vacuum tube.
-All the quench launcher’s coils are powered up the length of the launch tube prior to launch and then uses the disruption from the passing armature’s strong magnetic field to quench, or turn off, coils as it moves forward.
+All the quench launcher’s coils are powered up the entire length of the launch tube prior to launch and are therefore both the drive mechanism and energy storage device.

 The devil lies in the dynamic details of the rapidly changing fields as the carrier sleeve accelerates forward, and of course, in the performance of quench switching.